Ultralight scalar dark matter versus nonadiabatic perfect fluid dark matter in pulsar timing: Metric perturbations induced by oscillating dark matter

 Evaluating the above equation, we have

-For non-adiabatic perfect fluid, $c_{\rm s} \neq 0$, and $c_{\rm s}$ is an independent quantity from the equation of state parameter $w$.
-The wave equation in Eq.~(\ref{DT2pf3}) suggests the presence of acoustic oscillations of the density perturbation within our galaxy.
+For non-adiabatic perfect fluid $c_{\rm s} \neq 0$, and $c_{\rm s}$ is an independent quantity from the equation of state parameter $w$.
+The wave equation in Eq.~(\ref{DT2pf3}) suggests the presence of acoustic oscillations of the density perturbation in our galaxy.